 The combustion of fossil fuels is the major anthropogenic contributor to climate change.
 Fossil fuel subsidies encourage the consumption and production of fossil fuels, increasing climate change and local pollution and making the continued development and use of fossil fuels more attractive against alternatives such as renewable energy.

-With reference to how fossil fuels are produced, traded, and consumed, this policy brief identifies which are the largest and most harmful categories of fossil fuel subsidies globally, what are their aims and objectives, and how they can be better targeted.
+With reference to how fossil fuels are produced, traded, and consumed, this policy paper identifies which are the largest and most harmful categories of fossil fuel subsidies globally, what are their aims and objectives, and how they can be better targeted.
 Based on this analysis, the paper recommends categories of fossil fuel subsidies that should be prioritized for reform.
 The paper concludes by reviewing progress and lessons on fossil fuel subsidy reform, the rationale for collective action, and how such collective action could be taken forward at the WTO in collaboration with other organizations and processes.

 Expected Benefits and Adverse Impacts of Fossil Fuel Subsidies and Approximate Share of Global Fossil Fuel Subsidies